marcinn/restosaur/docs/source/about.rst

 transparent layer for building REST-like or RESTful services, adaptable to any web framework.

+**Restosaur helps you to adapt your data and business logic to a powerful RESTful service.**

 The key concepts are:

   * make library layer as transparent as possible,